This is not just any gardening but an evidence-based method to improve one’s wellbeing

 The different days give you flexibility on when you can attend.
 It’s not a course, so you don’t need to attend every session.
-We hope you will continue coming even when you have achieved your maximum CPD hours as agreed with your appraiser.
+We hope you will continue coming even when you have achieved your personal goals.

 What happens when I get there?

-Here is a summary of the session format.
+Here is a typical session format.
 The content will vary according to the stage of garden development, season and preferences of participants.

 Welcome, hot drink, signing in.
 Health and safety, housekeeping, group rules.

 Introductions.
-Start to fill CPD template.
 Tasks for day discussed and chosen (heavy, medium or light).